malachias1/GettingAndCleaningDataCourseProject/README.md

 getCleanUciHarDataset() function.
 The script requires the data.table and dplyr libraries.
 These libraries are loaded by the script if necessary.
 If either library is unavailable, the script will stop and print a message telling you which library is missing.
+All generated files and directories will be written to the current working directory.

 After running the script, you will have a tidy dataset in Xy.csv, consisting of subject id, activity label, and multiple input metrics for the mean and